Condiment

 Not recommended

-Freezing is not recommended as it can negatively impact the texture and consistency of the sauce due to its vinegar base.
+Freezing is not recommended as it can alter the texture and flavor of the sauce upon thawing.

 Signs of Spoilage